 Concert-goers, as small pods or families, will be encouraged to drive to the site and watch live concerts from their individual dedicated space.
 In order to safely welcome back audiences to watch live concerts, the Drive-In series will offer a physical distancing

 experience that respects reopening measures and protocols.
 Canadians will also be able to watch online the livestreamed concerts.

-The opening weekend of #CanadaPerforms at RBC Bluesfest Drive-In concerts will take place on July 31st and August 1st, starting at 7 p.m., and feature live performances by:
+The opening weekend of #CanadaPerforms at the RBC Bluesfest Drive-In concerts will take place on July 31st and August 1st, starting at 7 p.m., and feature live performances by: